 This page provides guidance on the required periodic updates to Washington city and county comprehensive plans and development regulations along with useful examples for various process steps.
-MRSC highly recommends consulting the Washington State Department of Commerce’s GMA Update Resources, particularly their publication, Keeping Your Comprehensive Plan and Development Regulations Current: A Guide to the Periodic Update Process.
+MRSC highly recommends consulting the Washington State Department of Commerce’s GMA Periodic Update page, particularly their publication, Keeping Your Comprehensive Plan and Development Regulations Current: A Guide to the Periodic Update Process.

 Each Washington city and county must periodically review and, if needed, revise its comprehensive plan and development regulations every eight years to ensure that they comply with the GMA, as per the schedule provided in RCW 36.70A.130.

 Click for higher resolution

 Cities and counties planning under RCW 36.70A.040 (fully planning cities and counties) must complete such a periodic update for their entire comprehensive plan and development regulations.
 All counties and cities, including those not fully planning under the GMA, are required to review and, if necessary, amend their policies and development regulations regarding critical areas and natural resource lands.
 Critical areas ordinances must incorporate requirements for use of best available science and give special consideration to anadromous fisheries - see information on Critical Areas and Best Available Science.

 An additional two years for meeting the review and revision requirements is granted to smaller and slow growing counties and cities that meet certain criteria.
 County reviews of designated urban growth areas (UGAs) must also be completed according to this schedule, and evaluation requirements for the buildable lands program must be completed by counties and cities one year before those deadlines.